Constructive Possession vs. Actual Possession

 Possession in Michigan Can Be Actual or Constructive

-A recent decision of the United States Court of Appeals has clarified a longstanding dispute between defense lawyers and prosecutors regarding “constructive possession.”
-Typically, “constructive possession” is defined as a situation where an individual has actual control over something without actually having physical control of that thing (the allegedly illegal item).
-In Michigan or federal court, a person with constructive possession is just as guilty as a person with actual, physical possession.
+A recent United States Court of Appeals decision clarified a longstanding dispute between defense lawyers and prosecutors regarding “constructive possession.”
+“Constructive possession” is typically defined as a situation where an individual has actual control over something without physical control of that thing (the allegedly illegal item).
+In Michigan or Federal courts, a person with constructive possession is just as guilty as someone with actual, physical possession.
 This would come up frequently when there is an allegation of a passenger in possession of drugs.

 A Recent Constructive Possession Example a Passenger in Possession of Drugs

 In the recent case of United States v.
-Jorge Esqivel-Ortega, Mr. Ortega was convicted at trial for possession with intent to deliver 15 kilograms of cocaine.
+Jorge Esqivel-Ortega, the Court dealt with the charge against a passenger in possession of drugs.
+Mr. Ortega, a passenger in a vehicle, was convicted at trial for possession with intent to deliver 15 kilograms of drugs, specifically cocaine.
 He was the passenger in a car with the drugs hidden in a secret compartment in the bumper.
-The prosecution’s theory was that “he must have known,” but there really was no additional direct or circumstantial evidence he was actually aware or had knowledge of the contraband.
+The prosecution’s theory was that “he must have known,” but there was no additional direct or circumstantial evidence that he was aware or knew of the contraband.

-The court found that a person accused of being a passenger in possession of drugs may not be convicted unless there is evidence connecting him with the contraband, other than his mere presence in the vehicle.
-The court’s opinion referenced other cases where it has been found that even the smell of marijuana in a car is not enough to show that a passenger is aware of marijuana found within a car as the smell could have lingered from a previous occasion.
+The court found that a person accused of being a passenger in possession of drugs may not be convicted unless there is evidence connecting him with the contraband other than his mere presence in the vehicle.
+The court’s opinion referenced other cases where it has been found that even the smell of marijuana in a car is insufficient to show that a passenger is aware of marijuana found within a car as the smell could have lingered from a previous occasion.

 The conviction, in this case, was reversed.